 Herod points to a roasted cockerel in a dish and tells his visitors that, if their story is true, the bird ‘shall crow full fences [times] three’.
 The cock ‘thrustened’ or pushed out its chest and, ‘by God’s own hand, ‘did crow full fences three./ In the dish where he did stand’.
 This folk-carol’s traditional tune and words, as sung by Mrs Plumb of Armscote, Worcestershire, were first written down by Cecil Sharp around a century ago.

-Past three o’clock meaning
+Past Three o’Clock meaning

+Last in our list of Christmas carol lyrics and their meanings - and this is a nicely atmospheric one.
 Long before the invention of Greenwich Mean Time, townsfolk learned of the hour, almost painfully so, by the ringing of church bells by day and the antics of the bellman and waits by night.

 The tune of Past three o’clock appears to have been in the repertory of the 'London waits'.
 This group of musicians was responsible for keeping watch between eleven at night and five in the morning, from the Monday following All Hallows Day to the week before Christmas and other times of the year.
 During Christmas the waits, ever ready to put on a show for civic bigwigs, came in from the cold to perform carols and other seasonal tunes.